YannChemin/RRI.opencl/README.md

   benchmark both backends on your actual problem size before assuming either one is faster, rather than trusting a rule of thumb nobody has checked.
-- **If you need this to be fast on large domains as a matter of course**, the real fix is PLAN.md milestone 10 (persistent device buffers / streaming execution, not yet implemented) rather than just hoping a bigger grid crosses the break-even point on the current dispatch design -- see "What's NOT implemented" below.
+- **If you need this to be fast on large domains as a matter of course**:
+  PLAN.md milestone 10 (persistent device buffers, topology uploaded once instead of every stage) is now implemented and cut GPU time on solo30s from ~115s to ~87s -- but that alone wasn't enough to beat 32-core OpenMP on this problem size.
+The next lever, if a large-domain case ever needs it, is moving the flux-scatter step itself onto the GPU (currently host-side by design -- see "Data model" above) rather than hoping a bigger grid alone crosses the break-even point.

 In short: the backend choice exists and both are numerically validated to the same tight tolerance against the Fortran reference (see